 - a.
 The City recognizes that public consultation is a key component of many planning processes.
 The policies of this Plan seek to support opportunities for public participation, while balancing the need to process development applications within the timelines prescribed by the Planning Act. - b.
 The Planning Act contains provisions regarding public meetings, notification requirements, and processing timelines for the consideration of development applications.
-The City will follow the public notification procedures and regulations on planning matters in accordance with the provisions of the Planning Act, and in some instances, the City may exceed these requirements as deemed appropriate and as outlined in this Section. - c.
+The City will follow the public notification procedures and regulations on planning matters in accordance with the provisions of the Planning Act, and in some instances, the City may exceed or alter these requirements as deemed appropriate and as outlined in this Section. - c.
 The City will engage with Indigenous communities who have an interest in the City of Brantford, to co-ordinate their informed involvement in land use planning matters of interest to the Indigenous community.
 Engagement with Six Nations of the Grand River and Mississaugas of the Credit First Nation will be conducted in accordance with the Grand River Notification Agreement. - d.
-The City of Brantford will use the provisions for public meetings and notifications outlined in this Section, to allow for enhanced consultation during the early review process and not rely solely on the notice of public meeting as outlined in the Planning Act.
-This will foster communication and education of issues to people and groups early in the decision-making process. - e.
+The City of Brantford will use the provisions for public meetings and notifications outlined in this Section, to allow for enhanced or altered consultation during the review process. - e.
 The City shall use a variety of communication methods to seek input on planning matters or to provide information to the general public.
 Depending on the issues, and in accordance with the Planning Act, the City shall choose the most appropriate method of communication, which may include any or all of the following: - i.
 Direct mail-outs, including post and/or e-mail; - ii.
 Public notice signs; - iii.
-Surveys, electronic or mail-out;
+Surveys, electronic or mail-out; - iv.

-- iv.
 Informal Public meeting/Neighbourhood Ward meeting; - v.
 Statutory Public meetings; - vi.
 Public Information Centres and Workshops; and/or, - vii.
 City website. - f.
-In addition to the methods identified in this Section, the City will use the following mechanisms to promote public participation in the planning process by: - i.
-Requiring the proponent to post one or more signs, clearly visible to the general public, on properties undergoing a planning approval process; and, - ii.
+In addition to the methods identified in this Section, the City will use the following mechanisms to promote public participation in the planning process by:

+- i.
+Requiring the proponent to post one or more signs, clearly visible to the general public, on properties undergoing a planning approval process; and. - ii.
 Any other means deemed appropriate by the City. - g.
 The City will utilize the City of Brantford Community Involvement Framework to provide a consistent approach for how the City will involve the pubic in planning processes, recognizing that the City has an obligation to process development applications within the timelines prescribed by the Planning Act.

-Public Meetings
+Statuatory Public Meetings